 How To Use Your California Medicaid Plan For Drug Rehab

-Drug Medi-Cal is the funding source for addiction treatment under California Medicaid.
+Drug Medi-Cal is the funding source for substance use disorder (SUD) treatment under California Medicaid.

 To use Drug Medi-Cal to cover substance abuse treatment programs, you must choose a treatment program that’s Drug Medi-Cal certified.